-All children have been given their own class dojo account log in details.
-They can either share the work set in their portfolio or by direct messaging their class teacher. .
+All children have been given their own Class Dojo account log in details.
+Children can share their completed work to Class Dojo Portfolio (please see instructions on how to do this below) .
 Please encourage them to use their accounts to share work in one of the following ways:

-- upload Word documents/PowerPoints to the files section on their class
+- upload Word documents/PowerPoint documents to the portfolio section on their class

 - upload photos of some of their work

-- comment in the chat section about their learning (when asked by the class teacher)
+- comment in the class story section about their learning (when asked by the class teacher)

 - comment with a message to celebrate something they have done very well or tried hard with (when directed)

 - ask a question about the learning in live help sessions

 Instructions How to upload your child's work using Class Dojo Portfolio

 Home Learning Policy